babyfish-ct/graphql-provider/doc/kimmer.md

 }
 ```

-In the Kotlin language, trying to access the exception field will cause an exception, but JSON serialization will not cause exception, but will serialize the exception information.
+In the Kotlin language, trying to access the exception field will cause an exception, but JSON serialization will not cause exception, it will serialize the exception information.

 The purpose of this design is because GraphQL allows exception information to be mixed into the data.
 With this design, we no longer need a design such as ""